Abiraterone acetate (Zytiga®)

 - Weight gain of 5 pounds in one week (fluid retention)

 - If you think you may have impregnated your partner

-- Pregnancy warning: This drug can have harmful effects on an unborn baby.
-Abiraterone acetate should not be used by women.
-Women who are pregnant or may become pregnant should not take abiraterone acetate and should not handle abiraterone acetate without protection, such as gloves.
+- Pregnancy warning: This drug can have harmful effects on an unborn baby and cause loss of pregnancy.
+Women who are pregnant or may become pregnant should not take abiraterone acetate

 - Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 weeks after your cancer treatment.
 Let your doctor know right away if you think you may have impregnated your partner.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
-Abiraterone acetate should not be used by women and should not be used during breastfeeding.
+Abiraterone acetate should not be used during breastfeeding.

 - Fertility warning: In men, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm banking.

 This patient information was developed by Via Oncology, LLC © 2019.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.